aguaviva/NanoMovieStreamer/readme.md

-# MovieStreamer
+# NanoMovieStreamer

-MovieStreamer is a single-file application designed to stream movies directly to your browser.
+NanoMovieStreamer is a single-file application designed to stream movies directly to your browser.
 It supports live transcoding to ensure smooth playback, regardless of the original file format.

 ## Features